r-lib/pak/README.md

     on some systems, and locked packages cannot be updated. pak does not load any package in the main process, except for pak itself).

-  - To avoid updating locked packages, pak warns and requests confirmation for loaded packages.
+  - To avoid updating locked packages, pak offers the choice of unloading them from the current R session, and/or killing other R sessions locking them.

   - Dependency solver. pak makes sure that you end up in a consistent, working state of dependencies.
 It finds conflicts up front, before